|Copyright © Nucleus Medical Media, Inc.|

 - Lumbar puncture—to evaluate CSF

 - Supportive care—Your doctor may recommend that you rest and drink plenty of fluids.
 You may need to be hospitalized to be monitored and to stay hydrated.

-- In certain cases, your doctor may advise that you stop some medicines.
+- In certain cases, your doctor may advise that you stop some medications.

 Wash your hands

 often, especially if you:

 - Are in close contact with a person who has an infection